-If you know that you have been scammed and that your personal information has been compromised please tell the IRS.
+If you know that you have been scammed and that your personal information has been compromised, first file a complaint with the local police, fraud division and then tell the IRS.
 You will need to file Form 14039: Identity Theft Affidavit.
 You can find this form on the IRS website: www.irs.gov.

-This will mark you return as “suspect”.
+This will mark your return as “suspect”.
 Sometimes others will use your ID to file a false return in your name and try to capture your refund!!!

-It is a complicated pain in the neck but the IRS is here to help protect you.
+It is a complicated pain in the neck, but the IRS is trying to protect you and your refund.
 If your identity is stolen and someone files in your name to get your refund it could take months for the IRS to send you what you truly deserve.
 This process speeds things up.

 Once you file your return and ask for a direct deposit of your refund to your checking account, be sure not to close or otherwise alter that bank account until the refund is deposited.
 Even if you decide to change banks, keep that account open until the refund is deposited.
 Otherwise, if the IRS or state go to make the deposit and find the account closed, they will flag it as fraud and your refund will be held at the government.
 This will end up making it difficult to claim your refund and fixing it will cause a great deal of stress and time.